Peggs, Oklahoma: History

 The post office was established December 6, 1899.
 It was named for Thomas Pegg, acting principal chief of the Cherokee Nation during the Civil War.

 A tornado destroyed Peggs on May 2, 1920, killing 71 people, what was about 30 percent of the town's population at the time.
 It is the deadliest tornado on record to have struck within NWS Tulsa's county warning area, and the third-deadliest in Oklahoma history (after Woodward in 1947 and Snyder pre-statehood in 1905).
 In May 2019 another tornado hit Peggs, but the EF-2 caused no fatalities, only damage to a few homes and businesses.

 Geography

 Peggs is located in northwestern Cherokee County, along Oklahoma State Highway 82, which leads southeast 15 mi to Tahlequah, the county seat, and northwest 10 mi to Locust Grove in Mayes County.

 According to the U.S. Census Bureau, the Peggs CDP has an area of 39.7 sqkm, all land.

 Demographics

 Economy

 There are three convenience stores and one post office in the small community.
 There is also a senior community center serving noon meals to senior citizens.

 Education

+Much of Peggs CDP is in the Peggs Public School elementary school district.
+Portions are in the Locust Grove Public Schools school district for grades PK-12.

-Peggs currently has one elementary (Pre-K-8) school, with 9-12 grade either going to neighboring Tahlequah, Hulbert, or Locust Grove to high school.
+The Peggs school district currently has one elementary (Pre-K-8) school, with 9-12 grade either going to neighboring Tahlequah, Hulbert, or Locust Grove to high school.